-Not to play the Scrooge card on this one, but it’s really hard to get in the prom spirit with your teen when you know that every event add-on and extracurricular activity is going to cost you.
-Lest you think we’re exaggerating or have fallen too far on the penny-pinching side of the fence, we’re happy to break it down for you.
+Not to play the Scrooge card on this one, but it’s really hard to get in the prom spirit with your teen when you know that every event add-on is going to cost you.
+If you think we’re exaggerating or have fallen too far on the penny-pinching side of the fence, we’re happy to break it down for you.

 There’s got to be a way for teens to attend prom without blowing a grand.